By Roy Burner - Minister of the Gospel

-We read the story of Adam and Eve who were tempted by the serpent, in the Garden of Eden, and succumbed, bringing sin into the world.
-Due to disobedience to God's command (Genesis 2:17), they lost access to a literal paradise on earth; to the Tree of Life, with death becoming a reality to mankind as a whole (Hebrews 9:27).
+The story of Adam and Eve tells us they were tempted by the serpent, in the Garden of Eden, and succumbed, bringing sin into the world.
+Due to their disobedience to God's command not to partake of the forbidden fruit of the tree (Genesis 2:17), they lost access to a literal paradise on earth; to the Tree of Life, with death becoming a reality to them and mankind as a whole (Hebrews 9:27).

 The serpent, a representative of the Devil (Revelations 12:9), was more cunning than any beast of the field (Genesis 3:1).
 He was a creature made by God but used by the Devil.
 The Devil knows one's weakness and will attack that weakness, using the right bait to lure one into his web of deceit (2 Timothy 2:26).

 I recently read a method of catching raccoons by placing a piece of foil, as bait, inside a small barred box that is staked to the ground.
 The raccoon will reach his paw into the box to get the foil, but once he has grasped the foil, his paw changes shape and will not fit back through the bars of the box.

 The raccoon would rather give up his freedom, and perhaps his life, just for the sake of a shiny but useless piece of foil used as the right bait to lure him.
 Sin has such a hold upon a sinner, that without the saving grace of Jesus Christ will lead to death (Romans 6:23).